“Nothing vast enters the life of mortals without a curse.” — Sophocles

 One of the interviewees said, “We’re seeing powerful corporations pulling our attention away from living our lives.”
 With our attention focused on responding to every notification that catches our eye or vibration in our pocket, we are being distracted from being present with others.
 We are being pulled away from life.

-This is one of several reasons we are not invested in social media companies.
+This is one of several reasons we seek to avoid investing in social media companies.

 We don’t want to be alarmists, but we have made some important decisions to limit our own screen usage and create more space for being present with others and especially to enjoy the presence and quiet whispers of our Heavenly Father.
 We encourage you to watch the documentary for yourself to formulate your own conclusions and decisions surrounding the use of devices and social media for yourself and your family.